Last published 24 Nov 2017

 How to apply for a transfer

-You need to fill in an application for Housing Assistance and a transfer supplement for community housing tenants or a transfer supplement for public housing tenants available from your housing provider or the FACS website.
+You need to fill in an application for Housing Assistance and a transfer supplement for community housing tenants or a transfer supplement for public housing tenants available from your housing provider or the DCJ website.
 You also need to attach your supporting evidence.

 You also need to provide evidence that your household income does not exceed the income limits for social housing, please see the fact sheet applying for social housing.

 Your need for a transfer is based on the information in your application and any supporting documentation that you provide.
 You will be advised in writing about the outcome of your application.

 What happens if I am eligible for transfer?

 If you are eligible for transfer, your name will be added to the NSW Housing Register.
 The waiting time will depend on the reason you are seeking transfer and the number of suitable properties that become vacant in the required location.

 What if I need to live in a particular area?

 If you request social housing in a highdemand area, you will need to show that: